Loading...

 Reduce Sugar in Tea

-Gradually decrease the amount of sugar you add to your tea or use natural sweeteners like stevia or monk fruit.
+Gradually decrease the amount of sugar added to your tea.
+You can also consider using natural sweeteners like stevia or monk fruit for a similar taste without the added sugar.

-Increase the protein content of your meal with a side of Greek yogurt or a handful of nuts, which can help stabilize blood sugar levels.
+Pair your meal with a source of healthy fats, such as a small serving of nuts or avocado, which can help stabilize blood sugar levels.

 healthspan-mbl